 So make sure to download your FREE Cruelty-Free Beauty Guide now.

 Something to watch out for

 A lot of brands will put a picture of a bunny on their products.

-But please be very careful of this!
+But please be very careful about this!

 Just because you see a bunny, it doesn’t mean it’s cruelty free!

 The only bunny you can really trust are the ones I’ve listed above.

 So if it’s not one of those 3 bunnies, then it’s either not